 San Antonio Botanical Gardens

 This 38-acre garden features indoor and outdoor exhibits.
-The kids might not read about the plants though it’s an interesting place to explore with kids.
+Although the kids might not read about the plants, it’s an interesting place to explore with them.

 McNay Art Museum

-Named after the benefactor and founder, Marion McNay, its collections include 19th and 20th-century European and American art.
+Named after Marion McNay, the benefactor and founder, the museum’s collections include 19th- and 20th-century European and American art.
 It features a sculpture garden on the grounds of McNay’s Spanish Colonial home.

-Located at 6000 N. New Braunsfels Ave.
-Open from Tuesday through Sunday with varies hours.
-Adult admission is $20, students (13 to 19) are $14 and kids (12 and younger) are free.
+Located at 6000 N. New Braunfels Ave, is open from Tuesday through Sunday and has varying hours.
+Adult admission is $20, students (13 to 19) are $15, and kids (12 and younger) are free.

 King William Historic District and Southtown